ForestOfLight/Boreal/README.md

 Makes the tick speed run for a few ticks while frozen.
 Defaults to 1 if the number of steps is unspecified.

 **Usage: `/tick sprint <num: int>`**
 Makes the tick speed run as fast as possible for the desired number of ticks.
+Use `/tick sprint 0` to interrupt the current sprint.

 **Usage: `/tick query`**
 Shows the current tick speed.